dadam1026/Recommendation-System/README.md

 * Integrated Ecosystems should be the goal.
 Alibaba & Tencent combine Search x Social x Commerce x Logistics x Payments
 * Engagement with consumers is key to converting into a selling opportunity
 * Rise of the middle class & disposable income, internet connectivity, and mobile phone uses will continue to drive e-commerce
-* Food deserts within underdeveloped areas causes increased food insecurity and collateral damage: inhabbitants not wanting to pay for medical help since they need food

 Problem Statement